 Summer's TCM color is red and the element is fire, symbolizing the hot weather, longer hours of daylight, and increased social and creative activities.
 TCM recommends modifying your lifestyle by waking up earlier when it’s cooler, resting at midday to avoid excessive heat, and going to bed later when your body temperature has naturally decreased.
 Black tea will support this adjustment as it provides a healthy and gentle amount of caffeine to energize you throughout the day without keeping you up at night.

 In TCM, the heart, mind, and spirit are ruled by the fire element.
 Therefore, summer is the season to focus on uplifting your heart and mind.
 When the heart is healthy, blood circulation is improved and your small intestines are able to properly break down food.
-According to TCM, signs of an imbalance heart include insomnia, excessive sweating, irritability, and anxiety.
+According to TCM, signs of an imbalanced heart include insomnia, excessive sweating, irritability, and anxiety.
 Drink oolong tea for your heart as it lowers cholesterol and it's also full of antioxidants that inhibit excess glucose absorption in the small intestines.

 Image: instagram @josephinejeh